Torque wrench: Extensions

 These equations only apply if the extension is colinear with the length of the torque wrench.
 In other cases, the distance from the torque wrench's head to the bolt's head, as if it were in line, should be used.
 If the extension is set at 90° then no adjustment is required.
 These methods are not recommended except for extreme circumstances.

 Storage

-For click (or other micrometer) types, when not in use, they need to be stored with the torque setting set to the lowest setting.
+Wrench types whose operation depends on a spring under compression (click, micrometre), when not in use, need to be stored with the torque setting set to the lowest setting.
+In order to prevent permanent set of the spring affecting the actual torque value of actuation.

 Calibration

 As with any precision tool, torque wrenches should be periodically re-calibrated.
 As previously stated, according to ISO standards calibration should happen every 5000 operations or every year, whichever comes first.
 It is possible that torque wrenches can fall up to 10% out of calibration in the first year of use.

 Calibration, when performed by a specialist service which follows ISO standards, follows a specific process and constraints.
 The operation requires specialist torque wrench calibration equipment with an accuracy of ±1% or better.
 The temperature of the area where calibration is being performed should be between 18 °C and 28 °C with no more than a 1 °C fluctuation and the relative humidity should not exceed 90%.

 Before any calibration work can be done, the tool should be preloaded and torqued without measure according to its type.
 The tool is then connected to the tester and force is applied to the handle (at no more than 10° from perpendicular) for values of 20%, 60% and 100% of the maximum torque and repeated according to their class.
 The force should be applied slowly and without jerky or irregular motion.
 The table below gives more specifics regarding the pattern of testing for each class of torque wrench.